 Was ist das Besondere an diesem Projekt?

-No transparent facemask currently exists on the market.
+No transparent medical facemask currently exists on the market.
 The HelloMask project, which relies on the development of a new kind of composite material that would merge filtration properties and transparency, necessitates the combination of multiple skills and competencies.
 Two major Swiss scientific institutions, EPFL (Swiss Federal Institutes of Technology in Lausanne) and Empa (Swiss Federal Laboratories for Materials Science and Technology in St-Gallen), will therefore collaborate to successfully develop this innovative device.

 D. Kolbuk, P. Sajkiewicz, K. Maniura-Weber, G. Fortunato, Structure and morphology of electrospun polycaprolactone/gelatine nanofibres, European Polymer Journal, 49 (2013) 2052-2061;